Observing geometry of quantum states in a three-level system

-In recent years, the topic of numerical range has been reviewed in the study of quantum phase transition~\cite{Chen2015,zauner2016symmetry,PhysRevA.93.012309,Spitkovsky2018}, quantum control~\cite{10.1080/03081080701544114} and error correcting codes in quantum computing~\cite{10.1080/03081080802677441,li2011generalized}.
+In recent years, the topic of numerical range has been reviewed in the study of quantum phase transition~\cite{Chen_2015,Zauner_2016,PhysRevA.93.012309,Spitkovsky2018}, deriving uncertainty relations \cite{Szyma_ski_2019} and entanglement criterion \cite{PhysRevA.100.042326} and error correcting codes in quantum computing~\cite{10.1080/03081080802677441,li2011generalized}.
 Yet many characteristics of JNR are still unknown for dimension as low as 3.
 Recently, Szyma{\'n}ski, Weis and {\.Z}yczkowski made a crucial step towards this problem by proving complete classification of the JNR in the case $d=n=3$~\cite{szymanski2018classification}.
-However, experimentally recovering the geometry of JNR, together with its classification, demands sampling adequate data, which is a non-trivial issue requiring the ability to implement universal quantum computation on a qudit system~\cite{PhysRevLett.73.58,Carolan711,PhysRevLett.120.160502}.
-To date there is no experimental observation of such a geometric set, and the lack of experimental realization in turn limits further understanding and exploiting of such geometry.
-To bridge this gap, we performed the measurement of JNRs by a triple of Hermitian operators in a three-state photonic system (a qutrit).
-Our experiment reveals the possible ground-state degeneracies of Hamiltonians in certain bases of $\mathcal{F}$ and relates the degeneracies to quantum phases of the corresponding system.
-To our knowledge this is the first experiment allowing a complete observation of geometric projections for system beyond a qubit.
+However, experimentally recovering the geometry of JNR, together with its classification, demands sampling adequate data, which is a non-trivial problem requiring the ability to implement arbitrary unitary operations on a qudit system~\cite{PhysRevLett.73.58,Carolan711}.
+Here we perform the first experiment allowing complete observation of state space projections beyond qubit systems.